bhstark2/latency/report.md

 latency variation and loss caused by other senders that do cause these degradations.
 This category of traffic is referred to as *Non-Queue-Building* (NQB) traffic.
-Good examples of NQB applications are Voice over IP applications (including the audio stream of video conferencing applications), multiplayer online games and DNS lookups.
+Good examples of NQB applications are multiplayer online games, DNS lookups, and low data rate Voice over IP applications.
 The IETF is developing [@NQB] a standardized way for such applications to identify themselves to the network, and requirements for isolating the two classes from one another such that both can share the bottleneck